kwaldenphd/json-xml-python/README.md

 88. You may be thinking, “…but we already have an XML file with this data in it.
 Can we use Python to with .xml?”
 The answer to this question is YES!

-89. In this next task, we’ll use the ElementTree API https://docs.python.org/3/library/xml.etree.elementtree.html.
+89. In this next task, we’ll use the [ElementTree API](https://docs.python.org/3/library/xml.etree.elementtree.html).
 This is part of the Python library that has been written specifically to parse XML.

 90. We’ll only work with a few functions and methods from ElementTree as an introduction to the tool.